bawamohit/Tech-Conference-System/phase1/readme.txt

 Welcome!

+Please read the following instructions below to ensure the program runs successfully.

-Before you start using this program, please make sure that you cloned the group_0425 folder.
+1. Before you start using this program, please make sure that you cloned the group_0425 folder.
    This is to prevent errors regarding the file path of the .ser files needed to retrieve/save information of this program.

-When exiting the program, please log out before stopping the program as it will only save the new information the user has made when you log out.
+2. When exiting the program, please log out before stopping the program as it will only save the new information the user has made when you log out.

+3. When creating events as an organizer, you need to create the speaker and the room before.
+   When selecting an hour for the start time of an event, note that the times are in 24 hour format. (ex.
+15 = 3PM)